enkidevs/curriculum/spreadsheets/introduction/templates/what-are-templates.md

 **Note:** Both Office Excel and Google Sheets have many powerful templates users can use.
 However, if you do not like what they offer you can always find a ton more online.

-For instance,[this website](https://www.goskills.com/Excel/Articles/Free-Excel-templates) has 7 different categories with numerous templates in each that you can download for free.
+For instance, [this website](https://www.goskills.com/Excel/Articles/Free-Excel-templates) has seven different categories with numerous templates in each that you can download for free.